alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

   been automatically published.

-_In the future we may set up a new 'GOV.UK Public' service which is used to send citizen-facing emails which haven't gone through Email Alert API._
+_In the future we may set up a new 'GOV.UK Public' service which is used to send public-facing emails which haven't gone through Email Alert API._

 ## Accessing the dashboard